dexX7/py-omniswaps/doc/uc-2_prepare_funding.md

   6. The system determines the output to the script locked destination
   7. The system returns the raw simple send transaction `rawtx`, as well as the `output`, consisting of `txid`, `vout`, `scriptPubKey` and `value`

-Extensions:
+##### Extensions:

 4a.
-The system fails to create a raw simple send transaction based on the specified data (e.g. due to too low balance)
+The system fails to create a raw simple send transaction based on the specified data (e.g. due to too low balance):

   1. The system restores the previous state and enables the automatic broadcasting of Omni transactions
   2. The system indicates the failure
   3. The use-case ends

-Success guarantee:
+##### Success guarantee:

   1. The system generated a raw funding transaction
   2. The seller has enough tokens and bitcoins to cover the funding transaction